Black Folks Sweet Potato Pie Recipe™

 My Black folks’ sweet potato pie recipe is the one you’ve been craving!

 But don’t just take my word for it—here’s what Dolores had to say after trying my recipe:Hi my name is Dolores, I love cooking, came across your site, and made your sweet potato pie!
-It’s the best one so far I’ve tasted 😋!
+It’s the best one I’ve tasted 😋!
 It’s a keeper!
 I make pies like this periodically, yours will now be the one for Thanksgiving and Christmas!
 Thank U!

 What is Black folks’ sweet potato pie?

 There are plenty of sweet potato pie recipes out there, but my trademarked Black folks’ sweet potato pie™ stands in a class all its own.
-It’s the first to spotlight the bold, warm soul food flavors of clove and ginger—two spice rack stars that give this recipe its unforgettable depth and aroma.
+It’s the first to spotlight the bold, warm soul food flavors of clove and ginger.
+Two spice rack stars that give this recipe its unforgettable depth and aroma.
 Paired with silky evaporated milk, these ingredients create a rich, spiced filling that’s smooth as Southern sweet tea and baked with an undeniable soulful touch.

 Here I am, bringing the flavor and showing you step-by-step how to make my signature Black folks’ sweet potato pie.